AdaCore/learn/content/courses/ada-idioms/chapters/essential_idioms_for_packages.rst

 Notes
 -----

-    1. The rules for what these idiomatic packages contain are not meant to be iron-clad; hybrids are possible should be considered initially suspect and reviewed accordingly.
+    1. The rules for what these idiomatic packages contain are not meant to be iron-clad; hybrids are possible but should be considered initially suspect and reviewed accordingly.

 Bibliography
 ------------